Skip to content

 Place the gateway

 In the hub cluster there will be a single gateway definition but no actual gateway for handling traffic yet.
+This is because we haven't placed the gateway yet onto any of our ingress clusters.

 1. To place the gateway, we need to add a placement label to gateway resource to instruct the gateway controller where we want this gateway instantiated: